- Teeth Whitening

-There are many products and techniques available for patients who want to achieve a brighter smile.
+There are many products and techniques available for a brighter smile.
 The best way to begin any teeth-whitening regimen is to talk to us about the differences between professional whitening and at-home whitening.Schedule an appointment

 Tray bleaching is a type of professional whitening that uses custom-made trays and whitening gel only available through your dentist.
 The whitening gel is placed in custom-fitted trays that fit perfectly over your teeth.
 As the peroxide in the gel breaks down, hydroxyradicals help whiten stained teeth.
 Unlike strips, this process whitens all your natural teeth and may contain ingredients intended to provide maximum comfort.
 At-home professional tray whitening generally takes ten to 14 days, although you may notice results in as little as three to five days.